 Gain Creators in the Value Proposition Canvas

-The Value Proposition Canvas, by showing the relationship, makes us realize that there may be much more Gains than we think.
+The Value Proposition Canvas makes us realize that there may be more Gains than we think.
 It is necessary to discover all of them, list them, and put them in order, guided by the criteria of their importance.

-In spite of appearances, and we have examples and evidence of this, the most obvious ones do not always turn out to be the most effective.
-Especially when they are typical and replicated by competing companies.
+Despite appearances, and we have examples and evidence of this, the most obvious ones do not always turn out to be the most effective, especially when they are typical and replicated by competing companies.

-Gain Creators are about finding the "painkiller" that is most attractive to a given Customer Profile.
+Gain Creators are about finding the "painkiller" most attractive to a given Customer Profile.

-Each value proposition has strengths and weaknesses, so it is always useful to think of it in the plural, as a collection, rather than a single proposition.
+Each value proposition has strengths and weaknesses, so it is always useful to think of it as a collection rather than a single proposition.